michael2012z/BitBible/markdown/JPS/files/Judg.md

 3. And after him arose Jair, the Gileadite; and he judged Israel twenty and two years.

-4. And he had thirty sons that rode on thirty ass colts, and they had thirty cities, which are called Havvoth-jairThat is, The villages of Jair. unto this day, which are in the land of Gilead.
+4. And he had thirty sons that rode on thirty ass colts, and they had thirty cities, which are called Havvoth-jair

 5. And Jair died, and was buried in Kamon.